Deal or No Deal (American game show): Merchandise

+Video games

 Scratch-off lottery tickets

 Several states in the U.S. have had some kind of Deal or No Deal scratch-off ticket, with the top prize determined by each lottery to the grand prize winner.
 Non-winning tickets may be used to enter a sweepstakes for a variety of prizes, including a chance to be on the game show.

+On-board shows

+In 2022, Princess Cruises presented a special version of Deal or No Deal on select cruises, with the show first held aboard Discovery Princess on March 27, 2022.
+Unlike the TV show format, the on-board shows had passengers playing the game, with the "case card" appearing on screen instead of the cases held by the models.
+The winner of each game got a chance to win a free cruise or up to $1,000 in cash when they play along.
+This format has also appeared on cruises operated by Carnival Cruises, Norwegian Cruise Lines, and Celebrity Cruises.